pydicom/pynetdicom/docs/examples/basic_worklist.rst

 -----------------------------

-Associate with a peer DICOM Application Entity and request the worklist for the application with AE title 'CTSCANNER' for the 5th October 2018.
+Associate with a peer DICOM Application Entity and request the worklist for the application with AE title ``CTSCANNER`` for the 5th October 2018.
 The approach is very similar to that of a Query/Retrieve (Find) SCU, however BWM uses a different
 `set of attributes <http://dicom.nema.org/medical/dicom/current/output/chtml/part04/sect_K.6.html#sect_K.6.1.2>`_